DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 )..enableHttpTracking()
 ```

-In order to enable Datadog Distributed Tracing, the `DdSdkConfiguration.firstPartyHosts` property in your configutation object must be set to a domain that supports distributed tracing.
+In order to enable Datadog Distributed Tracing, the `DdSdkConfiguration.firstPartyHosts` property in your configuration object must be set to a domain that supports distributed tracing.
 You can also modify the sampling rate for Datadog distributed tracing by setting the `tracingSamplingRate` on your `RumConfiguration`.

 ## Data Storage